 Star White, Verdiccho Grape

 Beyond these two up-and-coming regions, most of the wine made in Le Marche is white, with the crisp and fresh Verdicchio varietal being the star.
-Although Verdicchio had long been seen as a lesser variety, the work being done by producers like Sartarelli and Pievalta is bringing a newfound depth and personality to the region’s most popular white wine.
+Although Verdicchio had long been seen as a lesser variety, the work produced by producers like Sartarelli and Pievalta brings a newfound depth and personality to the region’s most popular white wine.
 There are different types of Verdicchio- Verdicchio Castelli di Jesi and Verdicchio di Matelica, Castelli di Jesi being more prevalent.
-The Pecorino grape is gaining popularity in Marche, and many producers are making stellar white wines with this trendy varietal.
+In addition, the Pecorino grape is gaining popularity in Marche, and many producers are making stellar white wines with this trendy varietal.

-Other appellations in Marche include the DOCG Vernaccia di Serrapetrona (a unique red sparkling wine that has been made since ancient times and it is mentioned in Dante’s Divine Comedy), Lacrima di Morro d’Alba (a sweet red wine made in Ancona province), Falerio dei Colli Ascolani (a wine that dates back to Roman times!), Bianchello del Metauro (named after the white Bianchello grape which is a clone of the Greco grape, and the “Metauro” river), Colli Maceratesi (local red and white wines made in the hills around Macerata), Colli Pesaresi, Esino, Offida, and Terreni di Sanseverino.
+Other appellations in Marche include the DOCG Vernaccia di Serrapetrona (a unique red sparkling wine that has been made since ancient times and is mentioned in Dante’s Divine Comedy), Lacrima di Morro d’Alba (a sweet red wine made in Ancona province), Falerio dei Colli Ascolani (a wine that dates back to Roman times!), Bianchello del Metauro (named after the white Bianchello grape which is a clone of the Greco grape, and the “Metauro” river), Colli Maceratesi (local red and white wines made in the hills around Macerata), Colli Pesaresi, Esino, Offida, and Terreni di Sanseverino.